itanish/Library/README.md

-"# Library for stiring all the projects"
+"# Library for storing all the projects"